Urination: Urination without facilities

 Acceptability of outdoor urination in a public place other than at a public urinal varies with the situation and with customs.
-Potential disadvantages include a dislike of the smell of urine, and exposure of genitals.
-It can be avoided or mitigated by going to a quiet place and/or facing a tree or wall if urinating standing up, or while squatting, hiding the back behind walls, bushes, or a tree.
+Potential disadvantages include a dislike of the smell of urine and exposure of genitals.
+It can be avoided or mitigated by going to a quiet place or facing a tree or wall if urinating standing up or, while squatting, hiding the back behind walls, bushes, or a tree.

 Portable toilets (port-a-potties) are frequently placed in outdoor situations where no immediate facility is available.
-These need to be serviced (cleaned out) on a regular basis.
+These need to be serviced (cleaned out) regularly.
 Urination in a heavily wooded area is generally harmless, actually saves water, and may be condoned for males (and less commonly, females) in certain situations as long as common sense is used.
 Examples (depending on circumstances) include activities such as camping, hiking, delivery driving, cross country running, rural fishing, amateur baseball, golf, etc.

 The more developed and crowded a place is, the more public urination tends to be objectionable.
 In the countryside, it is more acceptable than in a street in a town, where it may be a common transgression.
 Often this is done after the consumption of alcoholic beverages, which causes production of additional urine as well as a reduction of inhibitions.
-One proposed way to inhibit public urination due to drunkenness is the Urilift, which is disguised as a normal manhole by day but raises out of the ground at night to provide a public restroom for bar-goers.
+One proposed way to inhibit public urination due to drunkenness is the Urilift, which is disguised as a normal utility hole cover by day but raises out of the ground at night to provide a public urinal for bar-goers.